Finance And Relationship Are A Big Deal Especially When You Move In Together

-- Has no where to live, no address, avoids conversation about living arrangements
+- Has nowhere to live, no address and avoids conversation about living arrangements

-- Seeks sympathy from you about past relationships gone wrong and puts the blame on others.
+- Seeks sympathy from you about past relationships gone wrong and blames others.
 No single periods for years but multiple relationships.

 - Goes through all of your cupboards or stuff in your house or car and makes remarks about moving in.

 - Makes you pay for things and has excuses for money issues or asks for money or a loan.